Cbyernus/SteamVR/Input-Profiles.md

 * vive_controller
 * gamepad

+Controller types should be ASCII and short.
+This is not the human-readable name, it is the internal name that will be stored in data and log files.

 **legacy binding file** is the path to the binding file to use for legacy apps whenever this controller is active.
 It is the same format as other binding files, and can be built with the binding UI and then exported.
 (The binding UI isn't actually available yet as of this writing, but it's coming soon.)
 These paths are usually driver relative and take this form: {drivername}/input/mycontroller_legacy_bindings.json.

 **UI mode** - This is one of: